or extension 50565 from a College landline.

-Yes, it can be found in our Contact Section
+Yes, it can be found here

 One minute walk away from the hall you will find the new Ethos Sports centre with a gym and swimming pool which are free to use for Imperial College students.
 There is also a sports hall at the centre where you can play football, table tennis, basketball and badminton for a small fee.

 You should register with the Imperial College Health Centre when you arrive, located beneath Southside, just two minutes from Linstead.
 Please note that international students are required to bring their passport upon registration.
 There is also a dentist available.
 The Health Centre is closed on Tuesday afternoons.

 You are allowed to have friends round to stay but it is imperative that you register them on eHalls if anyone is staying overnight with you as for security reasons and fire regulations we must have an accurate list of those in the hall.
 You must register your guests by contacting a member of the wardening team.

 Please register your guests on eHalls if they are staying overnight.
 If you are in a double room, you must inform your roommate in advance as well.

 Please read section 9 of Linstead Rules and section 10 of Accommodation Contract Terms and Conditions for further information.